AMICI-dev/AMICI/documentation/matlab_interface.rst

 Options
 -------

-Set the options by specifying the respective field of the modelstruct
+Set the options by specifying the respective field of the model struct

 .. code-block:: matlab

     model.(fieldname) = value

 The options specify default options for simulation, parametrisation and compilation.
 All of these options are optional.

 +--------------+-----------------------------------------------+---------+
 | field        | description                                   | default |